SegaraRai/fraci/README.md

 ## Key Features

 - **Fractional indexing** with arbitrary base characters.
-- **Prisma integration** - First-class support for Prisma with human-friendly APIs.
+- **Prisma integration** - First-class support for Prisma with human-friendly and strongly typed APIs.
 - **Regeneration on conflict** - Automatic regeneration of fractional indexes on conflict.
-- **TypeScript support** - Protection with Branded Types.
+- **TypeScript support** - Strongly typed APIs with branded types for added protection.
 - **High performance** - Optimized for performance with minimal overhead.
-- **Less bundle size** - Fully tree-shakable.
-Mangleable except for user options.
+- **Smaller bundle size** - Fully tree-shakable.
-- **Zero dependencies** - No dependence on Node.js either.
+- **Zero dependencies** - No dependencies, not even on Node.js.

 ## Getting Started

 ### With Prisma

-> **Warning:** Fractional Indexing, by its very nature, is difficult to add to existing tables, and our library does not currently support adding it to existing tables.
+> **Warning:** Fractional Indexing is inherently difficult to add to existing tables, and our library does not currently support adding it to existing tables.
-> The following steps are based on the assumption that you are creating a new table.
+> The following steps assume you are creating a new table.

 Step 1.
 Install the package.